Inverse cost and quality law: Overview

-David Foster Wallace, in a 1998 essay which first appeared in Waterstone's Magazine and was later anthologized in the essay collection Both Flesh and Not, posited that Terminator 2: Judgment Day was the archetype or apotheosis of the inverse cost and quality law:
+David Foster Wallace, in a 1998 essay first appearing in Waterstone's Magazine and later anthologized in the essay collection Both Flesh and Not, argued:

 "'T2' is thus also the first and best instance of a paradoxical law that appears to hold true for the entire F/X Porn genre.
 It is called the Inverse Cost and Quality Law, and it states very simply that the larger a movie's budget is, the shittier that movie is going to be.
 The case of "T2" shows that much of the ICQL's force derives from simple financial logic.
 A film that would cost hundreds of millions of dollars to make is going to get financial backing if and only if its investors can be maximally – maximally – sure that at the very least they will get their hundreds of millions of dollars back – i.e. a megabudget movie must not fail (and "failure" here means anything less than a runaway box-office hit) and must thus adhere to certain reliable formulae that have been shown by precedent to maximally ensure a runaway hit."

 Despite the dislike by Wallace, Terminator 2: Judgment Day is critically acclaimed.
 It won four Academy Awards, and review aggregator Rotten Tomatoes reports 92% positive reviews.